-This is a stand-alone Visa card, and even for a Visa the ongoing earning rate is not exceptional, given the size of the annual fee.
+This is Visa card, and even for a Visa the ongoing earning rate is not exceptional, given the size of the annual fee.
 However, although there’s a points threshold, beyond which the earning rate decreases, there’s no overall points cap.
 It’s ANZ’s most rewarding Qantas Frequent Flyer card.

 The earning rate is:

 That $7,500 threshold is probably not going to be a problem for most cardholders in most months, so it’s likely that the vast majority of card spending will earn 1.0 points per dollar.

 Sign-up bonus points plus generous cashback